FinlayMac/Unity-3D-Level-Prototype-Tools/README.md

 When a GameObject with a 3D Collider collides with the pressure plate, the trigger activates.
 When the colliding object is removed, the trigger deactivates.

 ### Pickup Trigger
-When the player collides with this GameObject, the trigger activates and this gameobject is destroyed.
+When the player collides with this GameObject, the trigger activates and this GameObject is destroyed.
 There is no way to deactivate this trigger.

 ### Lever Trigger
 When the player presses the interact button, this trigger activates.
 When the player presses the interact button again, the trigger deactivates.